-I’m not sure why we’re surprised to learn of a connection between the state of the body, the mind, the environment (in which we place – or find – ourselves) and the habits (we carry out on a daily basis).
+Hardly surprising when we think on it.
+After all scientist’s are still unravelling the complexities of the brain, so why wouldn’t there be a direct connection between the state of the body, the mind, the environment in which we place (or find) ourselves, and the habits we carry out on a daily basis.

 - Life is sweet, let’s call it normal